aragon/protocol/docs/6-external-interface/6-payments-book.md

 ### 6.6.1 Events

-The following events are emitted by the `PaymentsBook}`:
+The following events are emitted by the `PaymentsBook`:

 #### 6.6.1.1.
 Payment received

 - **Name:** `PaymentReceived`
 - **Args:**
     - **Period ID:** Identification number of the payment period when the payment was received
-    - **Payer:** Address of paying on behalf of
+    - **Payer:** Address paying on behalf of
     - **Token:** Address of the token used for the payment
     - **Amount:** Amount of tokens being paid
     - **Sender:** Address paying the token amount